 Established in the autumn of 2005, Magnolia Arts Center was founded with the mission of creating a comprehensive arts organization to serve Greenville and the surrounding areas.
-For twenty-five years, Magnolia has delivered a myriad of plays, musicals, and special events.
+For twenty years, Magnolia has delivered a myriad of plays, musicals, and special events.
 We invite you to explore our upcoming events in our 2025 season.

 The NC Commission on Volunteerism and Community Service awarded Magnolia Arts Center the 2024 Governor’s Volunteer Service Award, honoring the true spirit of volunteerism by recognizing individuals and groups that make a significant contribution to their community through volunteer service.